-- all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), safeguarding policy and child protection, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood and will abide by it; - all staff receive safeguarding and child protection information, including online safety, at induction; - all staff receive safeguarding and child protection training, including online safety, in line with advice from Devon Children and Families Partnership or Torbay MASH team,
+- all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct)3, safeguarding policy and child protection, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood and will abide by it; - all staff receive safeguarding and child protection information, including online safety, at induction; - all staff receive safeguarding and child protection training, including online safety, in line with advice from Devon Children and Families Partnership or Torbay

-&lt;sup>3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.
+3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.

-- which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - all members of staff are trained in and receive regular updates in online safety and reporting concerns; - all staff and governors have annual Level 2 safeguarding and awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - the Safeguarding and Child Protection policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook/newsletter/website.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding and Child Protection policy and reference to it on the school's website; - the school provides a coordinated offer of Early Help when additional needs of a family are identified and contributes to early help arrangements with collaborative working with partner agencies where plans and assessments are recorded on the R4C system or the Torbay Early Help; - all staff will understand their role in the early help process; - our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken; - community users organising activities for children are aware of the school's Safeguarding and Child Protection policy, guidelines and procedures; - the name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+- MASH team, which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - all members of staff are trained in and receive regular updates in online safety and reporting concerns; - all staff and governors have annual Level 2 safeguarding and awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - the Safeguarding and Child Protection policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook/newsletter/website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding and Child Protection policy and reference to it on the school's website; - the school provides a coordinated offer of Early Help when additional needs of a family are identified and contributes to early help arrangements with collaborative working with partner agencies where plans and assessments are recorded on the R4C system or the Torbay Early Help; - all staff will understand their role in the early help process, including indicators where early help may been needed including where a child: - o has experienced multiple suspensions, and is at risk of permanent exclusion - o has a parent or carer in custody or is affected by parental offending - o is frequently missing/goes missing from education, home or care; - our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken; - community users organising activities for children are aware of the school's Safeguarding and Child Protection policy, guidelines and procedures; - the name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse.